List of any medications, allergies, or past surgeries

 Absolutely!
 STAT Health is designed to complement your primary care provider.
 STAT Health delivers high quality care when your primary care provider is unavailable or for services that your primary care provider may not treat, such as rapid on-site testing, blood work, and X-Ray.

-At your request, we will even send a clinical summary of your visit at STAT Health to your primary care provider.
+At your request or when your insurance plan requests, we will even send a clinical summary of your visit at STAT Health to your primary care provider.

 What information do I need to bring with me to be seen by a provider?